missinglinkelectronics/psmake/README.md

 `CPPSYMS`
 : List of preprocessor symbols (e.g. `MYSYMBOL=1`).

+`LIBS`
+: List of library projects the application depends on.
+The libraries are added to the include and library search paths and linked against the application.

 `POST_CREATE_TCL`
 : Hook for adding extra Tcl commands after the application project has been created.
 Can be used to set application project configuration parameters (via the `configapp` command) not available in the XSDK Makefile.

+#### Libraries

+Software library projects are collections of commonly used functions for your applications.
+Library projects are independent of the hardware platform specification.

+Library projects are registered by adding their name to the `LIB_PRJS` list.
+They can then be configured by prefixing the corresponding option with their
+name:

+    LIB_PRJS += helloworldlib
+    helloworldlib_PROC = psu_cortexa53
+    helloworldlib_BCFG = Debug
+    helloworldlib_SRC = helloworldlib.c libhelloworld.h

+The following library project options are available:

+`TYPE`
+: Library type.
+Can be either `static` (default) or `shared`.
+Type `shared` can only be used in combination with operating system type `linux`.

+`PROC`
+: Processor type.
+Can be either `ps7_cortex9`, `microblaze`, `psu_cortexa53` or `psu_cortexr5`.
+Required.

+`OS`
+: Operating system type.
+Can be either `standalone` (default) or `linux`.
+Type `linux` can only be used in combination with library type `shared`.

+`LANG`
+: Programming language.
+Can be either `c` (default) or `c++`.

+`ARCH`
+: Processor architecture.
+Can be 32 or 64 bit.
+Valid only for processors supporting multiple architectures (e.g. A53).

+`SRC`
+: List of space-separated source files to be added to the library.
+For each list entry, a symlink in the `src` directory of the respective library project will be created that points towards the corresponding source file.

+`BCFG`
+: Build configuration.
+Can either be `Release` (default) or `Debug`.

+`OPT`
+: Compiler optimization level.
+Can either be `None (-O0)`, `Optimize (-O1)`, `Optimize more (-O2)` (default), `Optimize most (-O3)`, `Optimize for size (-Os)`.

+`CPPSYMS`
+: List of preprocessor symbols (e.g. `MYSYMBOL=1`).

+`POST_CREATE_TCL`
+: Hook for adding extra Tcl commands after the library project has been created.
+Can be used to set library project configuration parameters (via the `configapp` command) not available in the XSDK Makefile.

+Since XSDK does not support building Linux apps, the combination of library type `shared` and operating system type `linux` is not officially supported by the XSDK Makefile.

 #### Bootgen